adammckeown03/myShell/manual/readme.md

     MyShell allows both foreground and background command execution.
 Background commands can be executed by appending `&` to the command.

+Difference between background and foreground execution:

+    Foreground  -
+        These are processes which require the user to run or interact with.
+An example would be this readme file, depending on the text editor used to display this, you could say that the editor is the process/application that the user is running.

+    Background -
+        Processes that are run in the back or independently of the user are known as background processes.
+A example of a background process could be a music player that you could have playing while writing or doing work on a foreground process.

 References
     - G. Healy, "Lab04/05: Building a Shell".
 Available at: https://loop.dcu.ie/mod/book/view.php?id=2322719&chapterid=492179 [Acessed: 15-Mar-2024]
     - W. Joy, "An introduction to the C shell".
 Available at: https://docs-archive.freebsd.org/44doc/usd/04.csh/paper.html [Accessed: 15-Mar-2024]